Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Transport equation

 \section{Transport equation}

-In this section, we wish to compute the rate of muon events in a $\nu$T. We are interested in the differential number of muons in energy and solid angle, recorded by the experiment over its full data-taking window.
+In this section we aim to compute the rate of muon events in a $\nu$T. We are interested in the differential number of muons in energy and solid angle, recorded by the experiment over its full data-taking window.
 It has dimensions of

-This quantity also captures transient phenomena in time, such as astrophysical sources active in a given time interval.
+This quantity also captures phenomena that are transient in time, such as astrophysical sources active in a given time interval.
 As we shall discuss, the muon rate is sourced by an astrophysical neutrino flux $\phi^\oplus_\nu$ at the surface of Earth, with dimensions of

 The neutrino flux depends on energy, direction, and time for transient sources.
 Unless explicitly stated otherwise, we assume an equal flux of the three neutrino flavors, as expected for distant high-energy neutrino sources~\cite{Athar:2000yw}.
 Since neutrinos and anti-neutrinos are indistinguishable in UHE experiments, we focus on the neutrino flux, assuming equal populations of their anti-particles.